Creating a MySQL® cluster

 - For Intel Ice Lake: In increments of 368 GB.

-- Non-replicated SSD storage: In increments of 93 GB.
+- Non-replicated SSDs and ultra high-speed network SSDs with three replicas: In increments of 93 GB.

 -

-Select the storage size to be used for data and backups.
+Select the storage size for data and backups.
 For more information on how backups take up storage space, see Backups.

 Note

-If the DB storage is 95% full, the Managed Service for MySQL® cluster will switch to read-only mode.
-Increase the storage size in advance.
+If the database storage reaches 95% capacity, the Managed Service for MySQL® cluster will switch to read-only mode.
+Make sure to increase the storage size in advance.

 -